 Cardano uses the Ouroborus (Currently the Genesis version) proof-of-stake algorithm to secure the network.
 In addition to the main block chain, this system divides time into epochs and slots.
 In the mainnet, there are 21,600 slots each lasting 20 seconds which makes an epoch 5 days.
 In the incentivised testnet, slots are only 2 seconds long and there are 43,200 of them making up an epoch of 24 hours.

 At the start of each slot, one or more slot leaders are randomly elected and it is their right to create the next block in the blockchain if one is needed at the time of that slot, and receive a reward for doing so.
 The first one to create block for the slot and publish it to the network will receive the reward, if none are able to create the block, it will be created during a subsequent slot.
-In the testnet there are roughly 3000 blocks created during each slot.
+In the testnet there are roughly 10% of slots filled which comes from the active slots coefficient for the network.
 During each epoch, random numbers are written to the blockchain by the slot leaders using Publicly Verifiable Secret Sharing (Specifically Schoenmakers's variation of the original Stadler PVSS from 1996) to avoid people gaming their numbers.
-Those numbers provide a mechanism to randomly select future slot leaders at the start of each slot in a way that can be determined independently by any node, but also cannot be known before the end of end of the last epoch.
+Those numbers provide a mechanism to randomly select future slot leaders at the start of each slot in a way that can be determined independently by any node, but also cannot be known before the end of the last epoch.
 In essence, this mechanism signifies the symbology behind the Ouroboros name: a snake eating its own tail.

 In Ouroborus classic, this leader election schedule was know publicly (i.e. it could be calculated by anyone at the start of an epoch), and there was exactly one leader for every slot.
 But this gives rise to the possibility of the leaders being attacked in order to prevent them creating their blocks.
 In the Praos version, the mechanism is improved by using a Verifiable Random Function (VRFs were introduced by Micali, Rabin, and Vadhan in 1999) is used so that each node can determine for themselves what their own leader schedule is (i.e. what slot they are the leader for in the current epoch), but nobody else can know this information.
 A VRF is a way of executing a function using your private key so that you can also provide a proof that your output did indeed result from execution of that exact function with the specified inputs, and then anyone can verify your proof using your public key.
 In this way when a node creates a new block, other nodes will only accept it if it's accompanied by a valid proof that the node was indeed a true leader for the slot.
 Using this system there may be more than one valid leader for a slot, or also there may be no leaders at all.